Betting on boxing is becoming increasingly popular, especially when it comes round to the big fights.

 Floyd Mayweather v Conor McGregor set bookmaking history back in August 2017, while other high profile fights such as Anthony Joshua v Wladimir Klitschko often to lead to huge spikes in bets placed in the sport

-Later this month Joshua is back in action again when he comes up against Russian Alexander Povetkin at Wembley Stadium on 22nd September and ahead of that fight we have an extensive boxing betting guide to help you identify the best value on one of the most popular sports.
+Here is our extensive boxing betting guide to help you identify the best value bets available on one of the most popular sports.

 General boxing rules